 The benefits of Richfield’s installation of roundabouts are many.
 Because traffic is always on the move there is less delay for everyone.
 Traffic capacity in the intersection is increased 30 to 50%.
 Fewer stops and starts means less noise for neighbors and a reduction of fuel use and pollution.
 They’re cost effective too, because there is no signal equipment to install and repair.

-If you want more information about how to drive safely through multi-lane roundabouts, check out this educational link—Navigating a Multi-Lane Roundabout.
+If you want more information about how to drive safely through single and multi-lane roundabouts, check out this video from the Minnesota Local Road Research Board – “Navigating a Single-Lane Roundabout”.